Salicornia europaea

-Salicornia europaea, known as marsh samphire, common glasswort or just glasswort, is a halophytic annual dicot flowering plant in the family Amaranthaceae.
-Glasswort is a succulent herb also known as ‘Pickle weed’ or ‘Marsh samphire’.
-As a succulent, it has high water content, which accounts for its slightly translucent look and gives it the descriptive name “glasswort.”
-To some people, it is known as “chicken toe” because of its shape.
-To others, it is called “saltwort.”
-It grows in various zones of intertidal salt marshes, on beaches, and among mangroves.
+Salicornia europaea, known as marsh samphire, common glasswort or just glasswort, is a halophytic annual dicot flowering plant.
+Other common names include pickle weed, saltwort, and chicken toe (due to the shape).
+It is a succulent plant with high water content, accounting for its slightly translucent look (the source of the name 'glasswort').
+It is found near saline water in Europe and is edible both raw and cooked.

 Description

 Glasswort plants are relatively small and have jointed, bright green stems.
-During the fall, these plants turn red or purple.
+During autumn, these plants turn red or purple.
 Their leaves are small and scale like, and they produce fleshy fruits that contain a single seed.

 Like most members of the subfamily Salicornioideae, Salicornia species use the C3 carbon fixation pathway to take in carbon dioxide from the surrounding atmosphere.

+Distribution and habitat

+It is found on most coastlines in Europe.

+It grows in various zones of intertidal salt marshes, on beaches, and among mangroves.